Amanita smithiana mushroom poisoning

 - Clinical Professor of Pediatrics and Emergency Medicine/Traumatology

 - University of Connecticut School of Medicine

 Amanita smithiana is a mushroom found primarily on the West Coast of North America.
 Toxic ingestion causes a syndrome of acute gastroenteritis within minutes to hours of consumption followed by delayed onset renal failure within one week.
 Although uncommon, Amanita smithiana poisoning has increased in frequency over the last two decades .
 It represents the only known mushroom poisoning syndrome where ingestion of a single type of mushroom can have immediate acute effects that are followed by serious delayed toxicity (table 1).

 This topic will discuss the epidemiology, toxicity, clinical manifestations, and management of Amanita smithiana mushroom poisoning.
 Evaluation and management of other poisonous mushrooms are discussed separately.
-(See "Clinical manifestations and evaluation of mushroom poisoning" and "Management of mushroom poisoning" and "Amatoxin-containing mushroom poisoning including ingestion of Amanita phalloides".)
+(See "Clinical manifestations and evaluation of mushroom poisoning" and "Management of mushroom poisoning" and "Amatoxin-containing mushroom poisoning (eg, Amanita phalloides): Clinical manifestations, diagnosis, and treatment".)

 Amanita smithiana is a white mushroom that grows in pine forests on the West coast of North America, primarily from British Columbia to Northern California, though they have been observed as far south as the mountains of New Mexico .
 Ingestion has also been reported in Southeast Asia .
 A. smithiana mushrooms grow in the autumn until the time of the first frost, typically growing near dead or rotting wood.